 RECO lets you share the books you love instantly on your fav social media channels.
 What’s more, you can publish complete book lists for all your new friends (and complete strangers, for that matter) to subscribe to.
 You can also build a personal profile and subscribe to lists curated by other people who share your passions.
 And as if all that weren’t incentive enough to download the app, you’ll also discover a spot where you can talk about books with friends – a virtual book club!

-Artists Painting Techniques by DK Publishing
+Artists Painting Techniques

 OK here’s an out-of-the-box summer Sunday activity: pack a picnic and a copy of Artist’s Painting Techniques, (DK Publishing) head to the lake and channel Matisse.